behreajj/CamZup/README.md

 ![Polar Coordinates](data/polarDiagram.png)

-This can be crucial when working with signed angles, such as those returned from `Vec2.headingSigned` or `Utils.atan2`, when it's important to understand the relationship between polar coordinates and the four quadrants of the Cartesian coordinate plane.
+This can be crucial when working with signed angles, such as those returned from `Vec2.headingSigned` or `Utils.atan2`, as it's important to understand the relationship between polar coordinates and the four quadrants of the Cartesian coordinate plane.

 ![Quadrants](data/quadrantsDiagram.png)